gekographe/CV/README.md

 - I craft my own boardgames.
   It's a great way to learn how to solve problems and understand how to bring a project from a beta version to a full release   version.

-- I run an instagram account using a GameboyCamera(https://www.instagram.com/gameboycameraman/)
+- I run an instagram account using a [Gameboy camera](https://www.instagram.com/gameboycameraman/)